Integrating Mechanistic Modeling and Machine Learning to Study CD4+/CD8+ CAR-T Cell Dynamics with Tumor Antigen Regulation: Results

+Because suitable clinical datasets containing matched CD4:CD8 ratios, longitudinal CAR-T expansion, and outcome measures remain limited, we do not attempt a full quantitative validation of predicted response or survival.
+The original Kirouac et al.\ model has been previously analyzed against available clinical data; our extension builds on this framework by explicitly resolving CD4$^+$ and CD8$^+$ CAR-T cell lineages.
+Accordingly, this section focuses on whether reported qualitative trends in CD4:CD8 composition and treatment outcome can emerge from the extended model under biologically grounded assumptions, positioning the framework as a mechanistic hypothesis generator rather than a finalized clinical prediction tool.

 A set of 7500 virtual patients was generated using patient parameter values given in Kirouac et al. (2023); parameters were randomly chosen in the ranges given by patient data.
 Each patient was simulated for 1000 days under three possible scenarios: (1) no treatment, (2) treatment with CD4:CD8 ratio of 1:1, and (3) treatment with unspecified CD4:CD8 ratio (empty CD4\textsuperscript{+} compartment, as in the original Kirouac et al. model).
+The no-treatment case serves as a control, the unspecified CD4:CD8 case corresponds to the original Kirouac et al. model with an empty CD4\textsuperscript{+} compartment, and the 1:1 CD4:CD8 treatment is included because of its clinical relevance, as previously described.
 In each case, patients were categorized into non-responder (NR) or complete responder (CR) depending on the tumor burden (greater or less than $10^9$ cells, respectively) at the end of the simulation time.